Harper Woods, Michigan

 Harper Woods is a city in Wayne County in the U.S. state of Michigan.
-The city had a population of 15,492 at the 2020 census.

-Harper Woods is a northeastern suburb of Metro Detroit and shares its southern and western border with the city of Detroit.
-It was incorporated as a city from the last remaining portion of Gratiot Township in 1951.
+An inner-ring suburb of Detroit, Harper Woods borders Detroit to the north and east, roughly 9 mi northeast of downtown Detroit.
+As of the 2020 census, the city had a population of 15,492.

 Etymology

 According to the city's website, Harper Woods was so named because it was then a wooded area and because its main thoroughfare was Harper Avenue (named for Walter Harper, founder of Harper Hospital in Detroit).

 History

 Harper Woods was incorporated as a city on February 19, 1951, from what was left of Gratiot Township.
 A charter commission was elected, a charter prepared and adopted, and a city council elected.
-The City of Harper Woods came into existence on October 29, 1951, when the charter took effect and the first city council was sworn in.
+The City of Harper Woods came into existence on October 29, 1951, when the charter took effect, and the first city council was sworn in.

 The fledgling suburb faced the usual problems confronting new cities: schools, streets, sidewalks, water systems, drains, etc. In 1956, Harper Woods was the subject of a community service study by the Bureau of Government, Institute of Public Administration, at the University of Michigan.

 The development of Harper Woods reflected the growth of metropolitan Detroit.
 In 1955, Interstate 94 (I-94) (which bisects the eastern part of the suburb) was approved, and construction on the Eastland Shopping Center began soon after.
 Eastland Center, one of the first outdoor malls in the Midwest, opened in 1957.
 Harper Woods continued to develop and grow over the decades.
 In 2001, Harper Woods celebrated its 50th anniversary.